cancel

 Lead

 This FAQ concerns the STM32duino, after following this tutorial, it will be possible to get to know how to use STM32 Nucleo boards within the Arduino IDE and generate codes to run on them.
+In this article we use a STM32 Nucleo board and an ST MEMS shield.

-Step1: Getting started with STM32duino
+Step 1: Getting started with STM32duino

 This part is about running a simple example on STM32duino which is blinking a LED.

-1. Arduino IDE software installation
+1.1.
+Arduino IDE software installation

 Follow the Arduino Software installation link and finish it by executing the exe file.

-2. Configure the settings:
+1.2.
+Configure the settings

 • First, launch Arduino IDE, then go to “File -> Preferences”.